This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Wash the blueberries and gently pat them dry.
-Preheat the oven to 375°F and butter the bottom and sides of a 1-1/2 quart baking dish.
+- Preheat the oven to 375°F and butter the bottom and sides of a 1-1/2 quart baking dish.

-- Uncover and return to the oven until the topping is crisp and golden brown and the berries are bubbly, 8 to 12 minutes more.
+- Cover the dish with aluminum foil and bake until the berries are tender, 30 to 35 minutes.
+Uncover and return to the oven for 8 to 10 minutes longer, or until the topping is crisp and golden brown and the berries are thickened and bubbly.

 I am so glad to find a blueberry crisp that doesn’t overload the sugar and fat! it turned out great!
 I always add a twist of my own, however- I added 1/2 cup applesauce and 2 T sugar to the blueberries.
 I also increased the flake cereal to one cup.
 Very good.
 A note, though: be sure to wait for the 1/2 hour cooling time so the blueberries are set.
 Otherwise, it is a little runny.